elastic/elastic-agent/testing/environments/cloud/README.md

 # Cloud-first testing

-It is possible for Elastic employees to create an Elastic Cloud deployment with a locally built Elastic Agent, by pushing images to an internal Docker repository.
-The images will be based on the SNAPSHOT images with version defined in `version/version.go`.
+Elastic employees can create an Elastic Cloud deployment with a locally built Elastic Agent, by pushing images to an internal Docker repository.
+The images will be based on the SNAPSHOT images with the version defined in `version/version.go`.

+Prerequisite to running following commands is having `terraform` installed and running `terraform init` from within `testing/environments/cloud`.

-Running `make` in this directory will build and push the images.
-You can then use Terraform to create the deployment with `EC_API_KEY=your_api_key make apply`.
+Running `mage cloud:image` in this directory or `make build_elastic_agent_docker_image` in `testing/environments/cloud` will build and push the images.
+Running `mage cloud:push` in this directory or `make push_elastic_agent_docker_image` in `testing/environments/cloud` will publish built docker image to CI docker repository.

+Once docker images are published you can run `EC_API_KEY=your_api_key make apply` from `testing/environments/cloud` directory to deploy them to Elastic Cloud.
 To get `EC_API_KEY` follow [this guide](https://www.elastic.co/guide/en/cloud/current/ec-api-authentication.html)

-The custom images are tagged with the current version, commit and a timestamp.
+The custom images are tagged with the current version, commit and timestamp.
 The timestamp is included to force a new Docker image to be used, which enables pushing new binaries without recreating the deployment.
-Kibana only installs the integration package when it first starts up, so any changes to the package will be disregarded when updating an existing deployment.

 To specify custom images create your `docker_image.auto.tfvars` file similar to `docker_image.auto.tfvars.sample`.

-Running `make deploy_local` will build Agent, tag docker image correctly, push it to repository and deploy to cloud.
+Running a shorthand `make deploy_local` in `testing/environments/cloud` will build Agent, tag the docker image correctly, push it to the repository and deploy to Elastic Cloud.
-For main you want to run `EC_API_KEY={your_ec_api_key} SNAPSHOT=true make apply_local`.